s2k/leanpub_rake/README.md

 # leanpub_rake

 Rake tasks helping to check LeanPub manuscripts

-* If you have a recent Ruby version installed, you're good to go.
+* If you have a recent Ruby version (2.5.8, 2.6.6, 2.7.1 seem to work) installed, you're good to go.
-  * Put the Rakefile into the `manuscript` folder of your [LeanPub](https://leanpub.com/) book.
+* Put the Rakefile into the `root` folder of your [LeanPub](https://leanpub.com/) book.
+  (on the same level as the `manuscript` folder)
 * You can now run `rake -T` to get a list of the available (two) tasks.

 Run

-    rake check_linked_files
+    rake check_references

-to find issues with files that are referenced in the book, but are missing on the file system.
+to find issues with cross references, i.e. references to other parts of the book (that _should_ have IDs defined for them).

 Run